gotealeaf/sql_book_code/README.md

 # sql_book_code

 Source code for Introduction to SQL by [Tealeaf Academy](http://www.gotealeaf.com/).
-All SQL commands used in the chapters are provided and should be run in the same sequence while following along with the book.
+All SQL commands used in the book chapters are provided and should be run in the same sequence while following along with the book.

 ## How to